awws/spring-cli-docker/readme.md

-A simple docker image based on ubuntu that contains the Spring CLI and Java 8
+A simple docker image based on openjdk8 that contains the Spring CLI.
+Can be used for CLI development in interactive mode on Docker.